OpenWineProject/openwineproject.github.io/docs/index.md

 # Open Wine Projects

 The community is currently focused on establishing a consistent language via the [Wine Ontology]() project and a comprehensive geographical survey via the [Wine Cartography]() project.
+Explore the following special interest groups for topic specific resources.